AngelRattner/lab-3/README.md

 ![Image 7](images/image-07.png)

- - Clone the repository using the SSH url to test your key
+ - Clone the repository on your **infrastructure** server using the SSH url to test your key

 ```
 git clone <Your-New-Repo>